Summi-Khanna/challenge-14/README.md

 ## Technologies:

-It supports Python 3.7 and has been constructed using jupyter lab notebook named `machine_learning_trading_bot.ipynb`
+It supports Python 3.7 and has been constructed using jupyter lab notebook.

 Additionally, the following packages/libraries are used to run the analysis: